Western Montana’s Glacier Country

 For more on Western Montana arts and culture, and where to eat, drink and stay in the region:

-Glacier Country
+Western Montana’s Glacier Country

-If time permits, stretch your legs on the Polson Interpretive Trail, which connects the Polson's Salish, Sacajawea and Riverside parks.
+If time permits, stretch your legs on the Polson Interpretive Trail, which connects Polson's Salish, Sacajawea and Riverside parks.
 View interpretive signs along the way, depicting tribal and city history in Kootenai, Salish and English.

 Your last museum stop of the day is the Polson Flathead Lake Museum, home of the Flathead Lake Monster, Nessie, where you can also learn about life as an early homesteader in the region.